bradypp/personal-website/src/content/projects/dev-link/index.md

     - JWT
 ---

 Dev Link is a full-stack social media web app aimed towards software developers.

-It allows developers to easily create a profile to showcase their skills, experience & projects and quickly find other developers that fit certain requirements.
+It allows developers to easily create a profile, showcase their skills, experience & projects and quickly find other developers that fit certain requirements.

 In the creation of this project, I learned how to plan and develop a medium-sized full-stack web app from scratch using modern technologies.